Visualizations

 Many programs contain a significant amount of graphical data.
 This is especially true for games, where the space used for bitmaps is often larger than the space required for the code.
 When disassembling a program it can be very helpful to be able to see the contents of the data regions in graphical form.

 Start a new project with the Generic 6502 profile, and from the SourceGen Tutorial directory select "Tutorial5".
-We'll need to load an extension script from the project directory, so immediately save the project, using the default name ("Tutorial5.dis65").
+We'll need to load an extension script from the project directory, so go ahead and save the project, using the default name ("Tutorial5.dis65").

 The first thing we need to do is load an extension script that can decode this format.
 The SourceGen "RuntimeData" directory has a few, but for this tutorial we're using a custom one.
 Select Edit > Project Properties, select the Extension Scripts tab, and click Add Scripts from Project.
 Double-click on "VisTutorial5.cs", then click OK.